How To Stop Your Dog From Jumping

 - Jump on you when you are eating dinner?

-If you answered yes to any of these questions, then you are dealing with the very same issues countless other dog owners are dealing with.
-The good news is that this issue is very easy to fix!
+If you answered yes to any of these questions, you deal with the same issues countless other dog owners struggle with daily.
+The good news is that this issue is straightforward to fix.

 As will any training, you want to ensure that you choose the proper training techniques and remain consistent when implementing them; if you are not consistent, your dog will become confused.
 For instance, if you allow the dog to jump on you at the front door but then correct the dog when they jump on you while sitting at the dinner table.
 The dog is not getting clear information.

-Choose a command such as “off”, and stay consistent with that word.
-Be sure when choosing the word that you don’t choose words that may later conflict with commands such as “down”, which will be used in teaching your dog to lay down on command.
+Choose a command such as “off” and stay consistent with that word.
+Be sure when choosing the word that you don’t choose terms that may later conflict with commands such as “down,” which we will use when teaching your dog to lay down on command.

-It’s pretty commonly known that dogs do not like the feeling of being off balance, which you can use to help teach them to keep four feet on the floor.
-The next time you come in the front door and your dog jumps on you, immediately take a step or two forward, and gently pull up on your dog’s collar.
+Dogs do not like the feeling of being off-balance, which you can use to help teach them to keep four feet on the floor.
+The next time you come in the front door and your dog jumps on you, immediately take a step or two forward and gently pull up on your dog’s collar.
 As you move forward, tell him/her “off” in a calm yet firm voice.
-This action will likely both surprise him as well as throw him off balance, resulting in him putting his feet on the floor.
+This action will likely both surprise him and throw him off balance, resulting in him putting his feet on the floor.
 Petting and praise only occur when the dog is on solid ground.